keboola/connection-docs/components/extractors/database/postgresql/index.md

 subscribers with different capabilities.

+### Replica identity

+{% include warning.html content="The <code>REPLICA IDENTITY</code> setting determines what is included in the <code>UPDATE</code> and <code>DELETE</code> events.
+If it is not set to <code>FULL</code>, these events will include only the primary key values or may not be emitted at all if no primary key is present." %}

+[REPLICA IDENTITY](https://www.postgresql.org/docs/current/static/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY) is a PostgreSQL-specific table-level setting that determines the amount of information that is available to the logical decoding plug-in for `UPDATE` and `DELETE` events.
+More specifically, the setting of `REPLICA IDENTITY` controls what (if any) information is available for the previous values of the table columns involved, whenever an `UPDATE` or `DELETE` event occurs.

+There are 4 possible values for `REPLICA IDENTITY`:

+- `DEFAULT` - The default behavior is that `UPDATE` and `DELETE` events contain the previous values for the primary key columns of a table if that table has a primary key.
+For an `UPDATE` event, only the primary key columns with changed values are present.
+- If a table does not have a primary key, the connector does not emit `UPDATE` or `DELETE` events for that table.
+For a table without a primary key, the connector emits only _create_ events.
+Typically, a table without a primary key is used for appending messages to the end of the table, which means that `UPDATE` and `DELETE` events are not useful.
+- `NOTHING` - Emitted events for `UPDATE` and `DELETE` operations do not contain any information about the previous value of any table column.
+- `FULL` - Emitted events for `UPDATE` and `DELETE` operations contain the previous values of all columns in the table.
+- `INDEX` _index-name_ - Emitted events for `UPDATE` and `DELETE` operations contain the previous values of the columns contained in the specified index. `UPDATE` events also contain the indexed columns with the updated values.

+**NOTE**: It is possible to let the connector override the `REPLICA IDENTITY` for matched tables by setting the `Replica identity override values` in the [Replication Plugin Advanced Options](#replication-plugin-advanced-options) configuration.

 ### WAL disk-space consumption
 In certain cases, it is possible for PostgreSQL disk space consumed by WAL files to spike or increase out of the usual proportions.
 There are several possible reasons for this situation: